Boehringer-Ingelheim/stain-transfer/README.md

 It is recommended not to use virtualenv as there are problems with the spams library.

 Clone this repository: ```git clone https://github.com/Boehringer-Ingelheim/stain-transfer```

+Download the data and models from: (links will follow)

 Install spams: `conda install -c conda-forge python-spams`.